IntuitDeveloper/intuit-api-docs/docs/faq/payroll.md

 **3\.
 Bug - Webhooks ID filtering - Unknown**

-Webhooks send an ID for employee that is different from the one exposed in the schema.
-The workaround is to pull all employees from the realm that the Webhooks came from.
+Webhooks sends an ID for employee that is different from the one exposed in the schema.
+The workaround is to pull all employees from the realm that was included in the Webhooks message.

 **4\.
 Feature - Editing Other Contributions - In Backlog**